 Overview

-The security assurance process document will define the complete SECAM evaluation process (evaluation, relation to accreditation body …) as well as the components of SECAM that are intended to provide the expected security assurance gain.
+The security assurance process document will define the complete SECAM evaluation process (evaluation, relation to accreditation body …) as well as the components of SECAM that are intended to provide the expected security assurance.
 The content necessary for security compliance testing and vulnerability testing will be part of the SAS.
 Vendor development process assurance requirements which are generic to all network product classes will also be developed in this security assurance process document.

 Vendor Development process assurance